TluckDucky/TraceLNC/README.md

 <img align="center" width="877" height="678" alt="traceLNC_3" src="https://github.com/user-attachments/assets/8efa9c91-22d4-477b-b30f-7d933a1022d9" />

 ## Description:
-This document provides a description of a pipeline to assemble a new human transcriptome, to annotate novel lncRNAs and to perform further downstream analyses.
-The "Core Evaluation of novel lncRNAs" is related to the part of the pipeline that transforms the identification of an RNA sequence into functional and biological knowledge.
+This documentation provides a description of a pipeline to assemble a new human transcriptome, to annotate novel lncRNAs and to perform further downstream analyses.
+The "Core Evaluation of lncRNAs" is related to the part of the pipeline that transforms the identification of an RNA sequence into functional and biological knowledge.

 <p align="center">
 <img loading="lazy" src="http://img.shields.io/static/v1?label=status&message=developing&color=blue"/>